Recurring Series

 | Custom | A custom interval in days | Every 10 days |

 For weekly and biweekly schedules, you select the day of the week.
 For monthly schedules, you choose either a fixed date or a weekday pattern (like "the first Saturday" or "the third Wednesday").
+The monthly weekday option includes a "Last" choice for months with varying lengths -- "last Friday of the month" always works correctly regardless of whether the month has four or five Fridays.

 | Placeholder | Replaced with | Example |